shermanlo77/cptimeseries/README.md

 The code uses multiple threads so using a multi-core processor(s) is recommended.

 ## Notes for Developers
-Please see the package `compound_poisson` for under the hood code and documentations.
+* Please see the package `compound_poisson` for under the hood code and documentations.
+* There is a bug for `dual_forecast.py` scripts for large datasets and large MCMC samples.
+RAM usage increase rapidly which may be fixed by careful memory management.
+* The options are there for debugging purposes and/or to cater for limited resources such as time.
+* A note on reproducibility.
+Results store many random number generators and their states which are used MCMC sampling and forecasting, therefore figures are reproducible.
+However, obtaining more MCMC samples after forecasting will cause future forecasts to use a different set of random numbers.
+Making a backup of the results before any forecasting is recommended.